MUNsdh/readthedocs/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-   3D Printing Design Guide
+   3D Printing in the Student Design Hub
-   3D Printing
-   Gerber Files
+   Requesting Parts From the Digital Design and Prototyping Lab Gerber Files
    Generating BOM and CPL for JLCPCB in KiCAD
-   Test 3D print

 Indices and tables